 MAPPING SEA LEVEL RISE

-It is clear that sea level rise increases the potential damage to stormwater systems, the wastewater system, public streets and private property.
+It is clear that sea level rise increases the potential damage and level of risk to stormwater systems, the wastewater system, public streets and private property.
 Sullivan’s Island maintains an average upland elevation of 7.9 feet (mean high water) with multiple manmade earthen structures that exceed well over 30 feet in height, according to current GIS topographical data.3 Because of the Island’s low-lying elevation and its proximity to the ocean and marsh, homes and nonresidential structures of the Island have historically adapted to the rising waters of major storm events and king tides by elevating their first stories 2 to 4 feet from natural grade as depicted in the photographs.

-Today, FEMA base flood elevation mapping regulations require homes to be elevated, on average, 6 to 10 feet from grade.
-However, a sole reliance on elevating homes cannot be the Town’s only strategy for addressing sea level rise.
+Until recently, FEMA base flood elevation mapping regulations require homes to be elevated, on average, 6 to 10 feet from grade; however under the updated mapping,adopted in 2021, homes on the Island are not required elevate to that extent anymore, with the regulations typically requiring first floor elevations of only 1 to 4 feet above grade.
+Regardless of the reduced requirement, most new home construction has continued to provide 8-9 feet from grade to the first story, but a sole reliance on elevating homes cannot be the Town’s only strategy for addressing sea level rise.

 A multifaceted approach should be taken when preparing for long-term rising sea levels inclusive of home design (regulatory compliance), public and private stormwater improvements, and right-of-way improvements.